crowdin/mobile-sdk-ios/Framework tutorial/Framework tutorial.md

 ### Manual

-This tutorial used on this open source project: [eoshub-ios](https://github.com/eoshubio/eoshub-ios) - Easy access to the EOS network. [https://eos-hub.io](https://eos-hub.io).
+This tutorial used in this open source project: [eoshub-ios](https://github.com/eoshubio/eoshub-ios) - Easy access to the EOS network. [https://eos-hub.io](https://eos-hub.io).

 #### 1. Install all dependencies via 'pod install' command: